ellennickles/programming-for-artists-s22/README.md

 - Before class, read and/or watch the assigned tutorials about fundamental coding concepts and creative programming techniques to practice together and ask about when we meet in class.

 ### Midsemester Exercise
-The midsemester exercise is an opportunity to apply programming concepts from the first half of the course to create a self-defined project to share in class and practice using the vocabularly that you've acquired for describing technical work.
+The midsemester creative exercise is an opportunity to apply programming concepts from the first half of the course to create a self-defined project to share in class and practice using the vocabularly that you've acquired for describing technical work.

 ### Final Project
 The course culminates with the completion of a final project to be shared in class.
 You are expected to push your abilities to produce an open-ended creative project that builds off or is inspired by the concepts covered during the semester.
 As part of the final project, you are expected to present a project proposal, create a working prototype to share for peer feedback, and present a completed final project to our class.